Steamtown National Historic Site Tickets

 Today, The DL&W single track is still in use through the Delaware Water Gap between the river and Route 611.
 Visitors to Steamtown National Historic Site can enjoy an excursion train reaching Point of Gap Overlook.
 Just outside Delaware Water Gap’s park boundaries, the rail station awaits renewal and can be glimpsed from the Interstate-80 toll plaza westbound.

-Amenities: There are no amenities at the station itself, however, there will be bus transportation into town where visitors can enjoy local vendors and restaurants.
+Amenities: There are limited amenities at the station itself; grilled food and cold beverages will be available for purchase.
+There will also be bus transportation into town where visitors can enjoy local vendors and restaurants.

 Select a date to see a list of times